search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-The definition of acquisition in a business context is a circumstance where one company purchases control of another company.
+The definition of acquisition in a business context is the act of one company purchasing control of another.
 Acquiring an existing business is a popular option for businesses wanting to expand or owners wishing to retire or move on to a new venture.
-Acquisition involves selling some or all of your company to another legal entity or individual.
-In many cases, acquisitions are amicable, and you can negotiate the terms of the deal.
+Acquisition involves selling some or all of a company to another legal entity or individual.
+In many cases, acquisitions are amicable, and the parties involved can negotiate the terms of the deal.

-However, business owners face different legal requirements, depending on the type of sale.
-When the purchase is an asset sale, the business sells only some of its assets, and you are left to wind up its liabilities.
+However, business owners face different legal requirements, depending on the type of sale that’s involved.
+When the purchase is an asset sale, the business sells only some of its assets, and the owner is left to wind up its liabilities.
 On the other hand, an equity sale transfers business ownership (stock in a corporation or interest in a limited liability company), including all assets and liabilities.
-You’ll want to consider the type of sale when weighing the pros and cons of acquisition for your business.
+Business owners will need to consider the type of sale when weighing the pros and cons of acquisition for their business.

 Business Acquisition: Definition, Benefits, and Considerations